 Of being me.

-[Feature image: A fair skin person with long black hair pulled back and sunglasses smiles while standing outdoors on a path lined by numerous trees wearing a black t-shirt.
-Pexels.com]
+[Feature image: A white person with sunglasses and long black hair pulled back smiles while standing outdoors on a path lined by trees. wearing a black t-shirt.
+Source: Pexels]